American Stores: Headquarters move to Southern California

-In 1989, a new subsidiary American Drug Stores, Inc. was formed and consisted of American Stores drugstore holdings of Osco Drug, Sav-on Drugs, the Osco side of the Jewel-Osco food-drug combination stores and RxAmerica.
-RxAmerica began earlier in 1989 as a mail service prescription fulfillment center with a facility in Salt Lake City.

 Jewel-Osco Florida

 On March 16, 1989, the company opened a 75,000-square-foot Jewel-Osco combination store in Largo, Florida.
 This marked American Stores’ re-entry into the Southeast after an absence of nearly two decades.
-Mark S. Skaggs, son of Sam Skaggs was president of the new Jewel-Osco of Florida division.
+Mark S. Skaggs, son of L.S.
+Skaggs, was president of the new Jewel-Osco of Florida division.

 This was a wholly separate division of the company and was not part of the Jewel Food Stores chain in the midwest or the Osco/American Drug Stores subsidiary.
 Unlike the combination stores in the midwest, where Jewel ran the food side of the combination stores and Osco ran the drug side, the Florida stores were run by a one overall manager, similar to the way a Skaggs Alpha Beta store was managed.

-Only six Jewel-Osco stores were opened in Florida and all were sold to Albertsons in 1992.
+Only six Jewel-Osco stores were opened in Florida and all were sold to Albertsons in 1992 as part of a $300 million deal to offload 74 stores and an Oklahoma distribution center.
+As a result, American left Texas, Arkansas, Oklahoma, and Florida.

+Formation of American Drug Stores, Inc.

+In 1989, a new subsidiary American Drug Stores, Inc. was formed and consisted of American Stores drugstore holdings of Osco Drug, Sav-on Drugs, and the Osco side of the Jewel-Osco food-drug combination stores.

+In 1997, American Drug Stores and Longs Drugs merged their pharmacy benefit managers to create RxAmerica.
+Each company held 50% ownership of the new entity.
+By 2001, Longs acquired full control.

 1990s

 In the early 1990s, reducing the $3.4 billion in debt load became the prime challenge for the company; doing so was mainly accomplished through asset sales.
-By the end of fiscal 1992, long term debt was down from $3.4 billion to $2.1 billion.
+By the end of fiscal 1992, long-term debt was down from $3.4 billion to $2.1 billion.